The Paycheque That Buys the Market

 The superannuation contribution file arrives overnight.

-It is an unlovely thing, the remittance advice that tells the fund which accounts to credit, a list of amounts and identifiers that looks more like plumbing than finance.
-On a good day it is perfectly dull: the totals reconcile, the cash lands, the system ticks over.
+It is an unlovely thing, the remittance advice that tells the fund which accounts to credit: a list of amounts and identifiers that looks more like plumbing than finance.
+On a good day it is perfectly dull.
+The totals reconcile, the cash lands, the system ticks over.
 In the morning, someone checks it with the same mild attention you give the weather.
 Not because it is interesting, but because it is there, every day, whether markets are calm or hysterical.

 For years it changes the way rainfall changes, within a familiar band.
 Then, gradually, it does not.

-The list is still long, still regular, still boring, but it is lighter in places you do not see in headlines.
+The list is still long, still regular, still boring.
+But it is lighter in places you do not see in headlines.
 Headcount is down in quiet corners.
 Hours have become more elastic.
 A certain kind of corporate language grows sunnier: efficiency, leverage, productivity.
 The market calls it progress.
 The file calls it flows.

 If you spend enough time around markets, you begin to notice that we talk about them as if they are arguments.
 Fundamentals versus narratives.
 Bulls versus bears.
 Value versus growth.
 But what keeps markets continuous is less philosophical than that.
-Someone, somewhere, has to keep showing up with cash, not once, but repeatedly, in numbers large enough to matter.
+Someone, somewhere, has to keep showing up with cash: not once, but repeatedly, in numbers large enough to matter.
 Not because they are inspired.
 Because they are enrolled.

 Australia has a particularly visible version of this enrolment.
 Superannuation is tied to wages and collected by default.
 It is not that every dollar ends up buying Australian shares.
 It does not.
 It is that an enormous, habitual flow is converted into investment exposure across portfolios, local and global, whether the underlying investor feels confident, tired, distracted, or simply busy living their life.